kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 * *all new key roles are for externals*

 ### POOR CAREER GROWTH
 > Organization does not offer enough opportunities for career growth.
-Employees find it difficult to move up in the organization either because positions are rarely vacant, because the promotion process is lengthy and complex.
+Employees find it difficult to move up in the organization either because positions are rarely vacant or because the promotion process is lengthy and complex.
 The lack of opportunities may also be related to the organization is not growing, and consequently, new positions not being added.

 __Exemplary statements reported by employees:__